volvo-cars/cargo-indicate/cargo-indicate/README.md

   [PACKAGE]  Path to a Cargo.toml file, or a directory containing one [default: ./]

 Options:
-  -Q, --query-path <QUERY_PATH>  An indicate query in a supported file format -q, --query <QUERY>            An indicate query in plain text, without arguments -a, --args <ARGS>              Indicate arguments including arguments in plain text, without query in a JSON format -o, --output <OUTPUT>          Define another output than stdout for query results
+  -Q, --query-path <FILE>  An indicate query in a supported file format -q, --query <QUERY>            An indicate query in plain text, without arguments -a, --args <ARGS>              Indicate arguments including arguments in plain text, without query in a JSON format -o, --output <FILE>          Define another output than stdout for query results
-      --show-schema              Outputs the schema that is used to write queries, in a GraphQL format -m, --max <MAX>                The max number of query results to evaluate, use to limit for example third party API calls -h, --help                     Print help
+      --show-schema              Outputs the schema that is used to write queries, in a GraphQL format -m, --max-results <INTEGER>                The max number of query results to evaluate, use to limit for example third party API calls
+  -h, --help                     Print help
   -V, --version                  Print version